 I know, from personal experience, that I am a MAHOOSIVE ruminator, so when shit happens to me, I tend to go on a rather long mental voyage to work out what it means, about me, them, it, my present, past, future, what I did, what I could’ve done differently and how to avoid experiencing it again.
 Let’s face it, we’re all different, we all make choices for different reasons, and a lot of it is down to the way we think (or don’t think, in some people’s cases).
 If you’re the type of person that doesn’t ‘care’, then you’ll more likely engage in something risky and suffer no mental anguish from it.
 But if you have my issue, whereby you do a Chidi Anagonye (if you haven’t seen “The Good Place” then please go on Netflix now and watch it!) and get a stomach ache every time you think about every single moral consequence of an action, you’re more likely to experience distress and mental suffering than your less-caring counterpart.

 Using myself as a little idiosyncratic guinea pig, I’d say I’ve always been an overthinker.
-Ever since I was a little kid I’d distinguish the ethical balance of a situation, what is the right thing, the wrong thing, and why.
+Ever since I was little I’d distinguish the ethical balance of a situation, what is the right thing, the wrong thing, and why.
 But it wasn’t until I suffered a traumatic life experience (or 2, 3…maybe 4?) that those cognitions started to adversely affect me.
 Also, yes, there is a history of mental illness within my family tree, but I’m pretty sure it’s in everyone’s if we go by the fact that we’re all not-so-secretly related to King Richard III.
-Plus, the way they suffered mentally (or recovered) has not been the same as mine, but is that because of rumination?
-ARGH, STOMACH ACHE.
+Plus, the way they suffered mentally (or recovered) has not been the same as mine.
+But is that because of rumination…?

-Seriously, there are just so many options.
-All I want to say is that I think they probably all interact with each other somewhat.
-None can be isolated as “the main” cause (because otherwise, we’re heading into chicken and egg territory) but it’s fair to say that we probably couldn’t have one without the presence of another, and the degree of the suffering is dependent on our own self-perception (wherever that came from) and the perception to which we believe what we have experienced is personally detrimental.
+There are so many options and I think they all probably interact with one another somewhat.
+None can be isolated as “the main” cause (because, otherwise, we’re heading into chicken and egg territory.)
+However, it’s fair to say that we probably couldn’t have one without the presence of another, and the degree of the suffering is dependent on our own self-perception (wherever that came from) and the extent to which we believe what we have experienced is personally detrimental.